buxxmoney/serverless_computing_dynamic_pricing/README.md

 # Serverless Dynamic Pricing

 A cloud-native dynamic pricing engine built with AWS Lambda, API Gateway, and DynamoDB.
 This project demonstrates how to implement a scalable, event-driven architecture that adjusts prices in real-time based on demand signals.
+Please have a look at our paper as we take a deeper dive into the topic.

 ## Features